Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Application

 \section{Application}

+In this section, we revisit \cite{hotz2011impact}.\footnote{This paper is the only one, in the census of TWFE papers published by the AER from 2010 to 2012 that we conducted in \cite{dechaisemartin2020two}, that has several treatments in the regression, relies at least partially on non-proprietary data, and for which the treatments are not continuous (thus making it possible to compute the $\DIDM^f$ estimator).} Unfortunately, many tables in this paper rely on proprietary data.
+The only table with TWFE regressions with several treatments that we can replicate is Table 11.
+Therefore, we focus on this table in our replication, though it is not the paper's main table.

-In this section, we revisit \cite{hotz2011impact}.
-In their Table 11, they use a 1987, 1992, and 1997 US state-level panel data set to estimate the effect of state center-based daycare regulations on the demand for family home daycare.
+\cite{hotz2011impact} use a panel of the 50 US states and the District of Columbia, in 1987, 1992, and 1997, to estimate the effect of state center-based daycare regulations, namely the minimum years of schooling required to be the director of a center-based care and the minimum staff-to-child ratio, on the demand for family home daycare.
 Family home day cares are not subject to those regulations.
 More stringent regulations may increase the cost of center-based establishments, but may also increase their safety and quality.
 Accordingly, the effects of those regulations on the demand for family home daycare is ambiguous.
+The distributions of these regulations are shown in Table \ref{table:treatment_distrib}.
+The minimum years of schooling is a discrete treatment taking six values included between $0$ (no minimum) and $16$, with $14$ (associate degree) being the most frequent value.
+The minimum staff-to-child ratio is a also discrete treatment variable, taking seven values included between $0$ (no minimum) and 1/3 (one professional per three children), with 1/4 being the most frequent value.

-In Column (3) of Table 11, the authors regress the revenue of family home day cares in state $g$ and year $t$ on state fixed effects, year fixed effects, some control variables, and four state center-based daycare regulations: the minimum staff-child ratio, an indicator for whether there is no such minimum, the minimum number of years of schooling required to be the director of a center-based care, and an indicator for whether there is no such minimum.\footnote{While many tables in \cite{hotz2011impact} report results from TWFE regressions with several treatments, Table 11 is the only one that can be replicated: all the others make use of proprietary data.}
+\cite{hotz2011impact} regress the revenue of family home day cares in state $g$ and year $t$ on state fixed effects, year fixed effects, 12 control variables, the minimum years of schooling required to be the director of a center-based care, the minimum staff-to-child ratio, and two indicators for whether there is no such minima, to allow for potentially non-linear effects.
+In Column (3) of their Table 11, the coefficient on the minimum years of schooling treatment, $\widehat{\beta}^X_{fe}$, is equal to $-0.445$ and is highly significant (95\% confidence interval=$[-0.735,-0.155]$),\footnote{This confidence interval is slightly larger than that in \cite{hotz2011impact}, because we cluster standard errors at the state rather than at the state$\times$year level, which is more in line with the standard practice in empirical work \citep[see][]{bertrand2004}.} thus suggesting that increasing by one the years of schooling required for directors of center-based daycare decreases the revenue of family home daycare by 0.44 million USD.